kplaushku/kplaushku/README.md

 I integrate LLMs into SaaS products and test automation pipelines.
 Concrete work, not demos:

-**Self healing test automation (Robot Framework)**

-- Runtime interception of locator failures through the Robot Framework listener interface, before the test is marked as failed
+**Agents & LLM chaining**

+- Multi step agent workflows with tool calling: typed tool schemas, bounded execution loops, state persisted between steps, deterministic fallbacks when model output fails validation
+- Chained LLM calls where each step's output is schema validated and transformed before feeding the next, with checkpointing so a failed step retries without rerunning the whole chain

+**RAG pipelines**

+- Retrieval pipelines end to end: chunking strategies tuned per content type, embedding generation, vector store indexing, hybrid retrieval combining vector and keyword search, reranking before context assembly
-- DOM subtree serialization at the point of failure, pruned to fit a fixed token budget instead of sending the whole page
+- Retrieved context scored and truncated to a fixed token budget instead of stuffing the window

-- LLM generation of candidate XPath and CSS selectors from the serialized DOM plus the original locator and keyword context
-- Validation of each candidate against the live page (uniqueness, visibility, attribute stability) before any retry
-- Healed locators cached per suite run and emitted as a reviewable diff, so fixes land in version control instead of staying hidden at runtime
+**Fine tuning & model selection**

+- Dataset curation and formatting for supervised fine tuning, with train/validation splits and comparison against few shot baselines before committing to a tuned model
+- Model routing: small models for classification and extraction, larger models only where the eval data shows reasoning depth matters

+**Evals & cost management**

+- Fixed eval sets versioned with the prompts, run as regression gates in CI before every prompt or model change
+- Token and latency budgets enforced per endpoint, usage metering per tenant, response caching for repeated prompts

 **LLM integration in SaaS products**

 - Model API orchestration with structured output: JSON schema constrained responses, parse and validation layer, typed errors on malformed output
 - Retry, timeout, and fallback policies across providers and model versions
-- Prompt versioning treated like code: tracked in git, regression tested with fixed eval sets before every prompt or model change
+- Prompt versioning treated like code: tracked in git, reviewed, and regression tested like any other change
-- Token and latency budgets enforced per endpoint, with usage metering per tenant

-**Coverage expansion through generation**
+**Coverage expansion in test automation**

 - Test case generation from requirements and OpenAPI specifications, including negative paths, boundary values, and invalid payloads
 - Generated cases deduplicated against the existing suite and traced back to requirements, so coverage gain is measured, not assumed